trek-view/basecamp/_posts/2020-06-19-adding-a-custom-nadir-to-360-video-photo.md

 Overlaying the nadir around the middle of the photo won't cause too many issues -- there is less distortion.

-Try adding a Cartesian image to the nadir or zenith (bottom or top) of the image and when rendered in a 360 viewer, will cause distortion of the overlayed nadir.
+Try adding a Cartesian image to the nadir or zenith (bottom or top) of the image and when rendered in a 360 viewer, will cause distortion of the overlaid nadir.

 To solve this problem, you first need to convert the proposed nadir image into an equirectangular projection and adjust to match the width of the original panoramic image for it to display as intended.